CroxxN/pulsar/README.md

 - The code is a mess, organize it.

-- Use egui for the GUI.
-Was going to use druid for it but had a change of heart lmao.
+- ~~Use egui for the GUI.
+Was going to use druid for it but had a change of heart lmao.~~ (Done)

+- On the GUI side, remember what the window size and position the user has set and load from it next time

 ## Lessons learnt along the way; The path to `v.0.1`